 A nonland card becomes a spell when it's played and remains a spell until it's countered or it resolves.
+A copy of a spell is also a spell, even if it has no card associated with it.
 Nonland cards can also be referred to as "spell cards."
-See rule 213, "Spell Type."
+See rule 401, "Spells."